mruhul/Bolt.Common.Extensions/README.md

   ```
 - **FormatAsUtc()** - Format a datetime to utc format `RoundTripKind (o)`.
 If the supplied datetime kind is not UTC then this function convert the datetime to universal time and then format to stirng

   ```
   var utcDateString = DateTime.UtcNow.FormatAsUtc(); // should print date as format similar to `2021-07-10T12:40:21.3389002Z`
   var localDateString = DateTime.Now.FormatAsUtc(); // should convert the time to Unversal time and then format similar to `2021-07-10T12:40:21.3389002Z`
   ```

+- **DateTime.ToUnixTimeSeconds()** - Returns the number of seconds that have elapsed since 1970-01-01T00:00:00Z.

+- **DateTime.ToUnixTimeMilliseconds()** - Returns the number of milliseconds that have elapsed since 1970-01-01T00:00:00Z.

 ## Enumerable